-If any leaks or gasoline odors are present, do not start the engines.
+If any leaks or gasoline odors are present, do not start the engine.
 Consult an authorized Sea-Doo Sport Boats dealer.

-In order to avoid potential burns, do not remove the radiator cap or loosen the engine drain plug if an engine is still hot.
+In order to avoid potential burns, do not remove the coolant reservoir cap if engine is still hot.

 Fire Extinguisher